tinacms/tinacms/packages/@tinacms/cli/GeneratedClientDocs.md

 import { getTinaClient } from "../path/to/tinaFolder/.tina/__generated__/types";
 ```

 Then you can use the typed client.
-The types are based on your graphql queries that you have written.
-The graphql Queries are written in the `.tina/queries/` folder and these will be used to generate the client.
+The types are based on your Graphql queries that you have written.
+The Graphql queries are written in the `.tina/queries/` folder and these will be used to generate the client.

 Example of `.tina/queries/example.gql`
 ```gql